e-fever/snapshottesting/README.md

 ![snapshottesting-1.png (1159×552)](https://raw.githubusercontent.com/benlau/junkcode/master/docs/snapshottesting-1.png)

+In you press "No", it will throw an exception to make the test case fails.

-Once the snapshots file is created, the UI will not prompt again unless there have changed.
+Once the snapshots file is created, this UI will not prompt again unless there have changed.
 For example, if it changes item height from 320 to 180.
 And run the porgramme again.
 It will show:

 ![snapshottesting-2.png (655×549)](https://raw.githubusercontent.com/benlau/junkcode/master/docs/snapshottesting-2.png)

 Text Representation
 -------------------